nivesh05/built-with-polymer/README.md

 ### Screenshot

 `1440x804` is the recommended dimensions for screenshots.
 Use your best judgment.
 1136px is the absolute minimum width for high density displays.
 Keep the file size below 350 KB.
 Add one screenshot `/images/screenshots` with the title of your project.
-Use `png`, `jpg`, or `webp`.
+Use `png`, `jpg`,`img` or `webp`.

 ## Running Locally